 It’s the early 1800s and Manchester is one of the most advanced cities in the world, overflowing with innovation.
 But the workers and craftsmen are being side-lined for profit.
 The world is shifting right under their feet.
 It’s time to come together, time for rebellion – but with spies in their midst, who can be trusted?

 The Industrial Revolution was the original Northern Powerhouse, but not everyone bought into the future it promised.
-In mills and factories across England, angry workers smashed the new machines that threatened their way of life.
-These workers – the Luddites – were written off as enemies of progress.
+Angry workers, calling themselves Luddites, smashed the new machines that threatened their way of life, and were written off as enemies of progress.
 But their 19th-century complaint, that bosses were using technology as an excuse to beat down the workers, resonates now more strongly than ever.

 Created by James Yeatman and Lauren Mooney

 Set, Costume and Lights: Joshua Gadsby and Naomi Kuyck-Cohen

 Sound Design: Pete Malkin

 Cast: Amelda Brown, Nisa Cole, David Crellin, Reuben Johnson, Daniel Millar, Katie West

 Commissioned and produced by the Royal Exchange Theatre, Manchester

 ★★★★ “A timely and relevant message to the architects of our Northern Powerhouse” North West End